 We love tweed here at Robinson’s Shoes.
-It’s a fantastic material, which should be embraced for its elegance, practicality and durability.
 Those who choose to wear tweed, whether that is in a formal or casual setting, exude a certain gentlemanly class.

-We’re taking a deep dive into this fabric's history and exploring its journey from function to fashion, and how you can wear and style tweed today.
+We’re taking a deep dive into this fabric's history and exploring its journey from function to fashion, and how you can wear and style it today.

 The History of tweed

 Tweed is woollen twill cloth woven in herringbone, speckle, houndstooth and checked patterns.
 Traditionally hand-woven on a loom.
-Today the entire process has been mechanised, but the process is largely the same.
-The origins of tweed can be traced back to rural Scotland, specifically to a valley of the River Tweed, where is supposedly got its name.
+Today the entire process is mechanised, but the process is largely the same.
+Its origins of tweed can be traced back to rural Scotland.
+Specifically to a valley of the River Tweed, where is supposedly got its name.
 An interesting theory regarding the origin of the name comes from the misreading of tweel (an old Scots word for twill).
-It has been told that in 1831, a London Merchant misinterpreted the handwriting on an invoice for the “tweels”, understanding it to be a trade name taken from the textile area in Scotland, River Tweed and the material has been advertised as Tweed ever since.
+In 1831, a London Merchant misinterpreted the handwriting on an invoice for the “tweels”, understanding it to be a trade name taken from the textile area in Scotland, River Tweed.
+The material has been advertised as Tweed ever since.
 Whatever the origin of the name, the material back in the 19th century was pretty much the same tweed as we know it today.

 Traditionally tweed was a workingman's cloth with farmers wearing it to keep warm and dry on the Scottish Highlands.
-Tweed became a fashionable cloth in the 1820s and 1830s.
-Used for upper-class country clothing like shooting jackets, tweed became popular among the Edwardian middle classes who associated it with country pursuits like pheasant or grouse shooting or hunting and fishing.
-Even though tweed was generally associated with masculinity, women even enjoyed the cloth for dresses, which is testament to its quality.
+It became a fashionable cloth in the 1820s and 1830s.
+Used for upper-class country clothing like shooting jackets.
+It even became popular among the Edwardian middle classes who associated it with country pursuits like pheasant or grouse shooting or hunting and fishing.
+Even though it was generally associated with masculinity, women even enjoyed the cloth for dresses, which is testament to its quality.

 Types of tweed

 Harris - Harris is probably one of the most famous brand name Tweeds.
-In 1909 The use of the name was protected, and only hand-spun and hand-woven products of 100% wool from the Outer Hebrides were allowed to use the Harris Tweed trademark.
+In 1909 The use of the name was protected.
+Now only hand-spun and hand-woven products of 100% wool from the Outer Hebrides are allowed to use the Harris Tweed trademark.
 It is a soft and supple cloth, often flecky and colourful.

-Donegal - Donegal tweed is an example of geographically named tweed, which is hand-woven and manufactured in County Donegal, Ireland.
+Donegal - Is an example of geographically named tweed.
+It is hand-woven and manufactured in County Donegal, Ireland.
 The fabric is coarse which produces a rustic look.

 Saxony - Manufactured in the UK from high-quality merino wool initially obtained in Saxony, Germany.
 It is a very soft fabric with a short pile.

-Cheviot - Cheviot Tweed is named after a breed of white-faced sheep first kept in the Cheviot Hills of Northumberland and the Scottish borders.
+Cheviot - Named after a breed of white-faced sheep first kept in the Cheviot Hills of Northumberland and the Scottish borders.
 It is a soft, stiff and very durable type of tweed.

-Shetland - Shetland tweed was originally woven from sheep raised on islands of the same name.
+Shetland - Was originally woven from sheep raised on islands of the same name.
 The wools from these sheep are exceptionally fine with a soft, delicate and a slightly shaggy finish.

-Tweed has been worn for centuries and over time it has been adapted to reflect the modern man’s style, coming in different cuts and designs.
+Tweed has adapted to reflect the modern man’s style.
+Coming in different cuts and designs.
 The reason tweed has stuck around for so long is simple, it is every bit as practical and hardy as it was all those years ago.
 So now that we know that tweed is no longer reserved for the landed gentry or farmers, how do we wear this revered material in 2018?
-In a nutshell, tweed one of menswear’s certified all-rounders, working just as well in the form of a blazer worn with a button-down and jeans, or as in the shape of a three-piece suit.
+In a nutshell, tweed is one of menswear’s certified all-rounders.
+Working just as well in the form of a blazer worn with a button-down and jeans, or as in the shape of a three-piece suit.

-Tweed suits can be a real statement piece, but wearing a wrong cut of suit or the wrong colour can look stuffy and unflattering.
-Avoid the traditional earthy tones that are associated with tweed, like browns and greens.
+Tweed suits can be a real statement piece.
+But wearing a wrong cut of suit or the wrong colour can look stuffy and unflattering.
+Avoid the traditional earthy tones like browns and greens.
 Instead, opt for fine weave blue navy tweed suit paired with a light shirt, patterned tie and oxblood double monk-strap shoes.
 To turn the dial up on this office-appropriate outfit, pair your tie with a pocket square and add a matching waistcoat for the perfect wedding look.

 Smart casual wear